cerebis/sim3C/README.md

 **Notes**
 - DpnII and Sau3AI are isoschizomers.
 As such, although there may be reason to choose one over the other in real experimental setups, in simulation, they are identical.
-- Dual-digests are treated as being run simultaneously, consequently the resulting Hi-C ligation duplication sites can be a hybrid of the two enzymes.
+- Dual digests are treated as being run simultaneously.
+Consequently, the resulting Hi-C ligation duplication sites can be a hybrid of the two enzymes.
 - HinfI contains an ambiguous base (N) within its recognition site.

 ### Ambiguous IUPAC symbols

 ```--convert```

-At present, Art.py is not able to model errors when reference sequenes contain ambiguous symbols other than N (i.e. MRWSYKVHDB).
-In these cases, if users do not wish to prepare sequences themselves, the `--convert` option will convert all such symbols to N in memory, prior to simulation.
+At present, Art.py is not able to model errors when reference sequences contain ambiguous symbols other than N (i.e. MRWSYKVHDB).
+In these cases, if users do not wish to prepare sequences themselves, the `--convert` option will convert all such symbols to N in memory before simulation.
 Therefore, emitted simulated reads will contain N in these locations.

 ### Faster simulation

 ```--simple-reads```

-Users whose work does not require simulated read errors -- or for whom time is very short -- sim3C can be run in a "simple-read" mode.
+For users whose work does not require simulated read errors -- or for whom time is very short -- sim3C can be run in a "simple-read" mode.
 In testing, disabling error modelling results in a 60% increase in simulation speed.

-**Please Note:** when error modelling is disasbled, if reference sequences contain ambiguous symbols (i.e. MRWSYKVHDB), then these will be carried through to the simulated reads.
+**Please Note:** When error modelling is disabled, if reference sequences contain ambiguous symbols (i.e. MRWSYKVHDB), then these will be carried through to the simulated reads.

 ### Output format